weekplan/www/_posts/2018-07-06-habit-3-first-things-first.md

 Have you ever tried getting an accurate picture of what occupies your time throughout the day?
 An interesting exercise I’ve been doing is using an app to find out exactly what my daily computer and Internet usage habits are.

-1. RescueTime
+### RescueTime

-[Rescue Time](https://www.rescuetime.com/) delivers a comprehensive analysis of your digital life and identifies those habits that ruin your effectiveness.
+[RescueTime](https://www.rescuetime.com/) delivers a comprehensive analysis of your digital life and identifies those habits that ruin your effectiveness.
 You just need to install the app and it will run in the background on your computer and mobile devices.

 ![](/assets/images/uploads/rescuetime_531294_full.jpeg)

 It tracks time spent on applications and websites and then produces detailed reports about your daily activity.
 Now you will know for sure if you are interrupting your work 50 times a day to check your social media accounts or you are spending a long time on websites providing low-quality entertainment.

-\(Rescue Time screenshot)
+### Pomodoro Timer

 After identifying those interruptions in your daily workflow or important activities, you can apply a very simple yet effective method for eliminating them – the Pomodoro Timer.